Mentor Research Institute

 The biggest challenges and obstacles have been creating opportunities for providers’ education, discussion and public and legislative awareness.
 Given the potential for unfair contracting, fraud, bad-faith contracting, and antitrust violations, it is imperative that providers take action to protect their financial stability, preserve the values of excellent patient care, and restore fair competition in Oregon’s healthcare market.

-Moda Health Complaint was submitted to the Oregon Health Authority, Department of Consumer and Business Affairs and the Oregon Attorney General it has also, with the support of Senator Merkley’s staff been sent to the US Inspector General’s attention.
+The Moda Health Complaint was submitted to the Oregon Health Authority, Department of Consumer and Business Affairs and the Oregon Attorney General.
+It has also, with the support of Senator Merkley’s staff, been sent to the US Inspector General’s attention.

 The complaint against Moda Health (linked below) alleges widespread fraudulent, unfair, and anticompetitive contracting practices which exploit healthcare providers and undermine the integrity of Oregon’s healthcare system.
 The key allegations include: